Charts & Dashboard

 - No data type is explicitly disallowed for the Data Field but logical limitations apply.
 For example, if the Data Field is a date then Aggregation Types 'Sum' and 'Average' would not create a functioning Chart.

 Working With KPI's

 Key Performance Indicators, also known as KPI's, generate a single numeric value.

 KPI's are useful for singular, at-a-glance numbers and can often be optimized by layering with a View (rather than pulling from All Records).
 KPIs support the same Aggregation Types as other Chart Types (e.g. Sum, Count, etc.).
 Percentages or other "calculations" are not supported.
-KPI's will always be displayed as blue and not appear in other colors, such as red or green, since these might be perceived as indicating good or bad data.
+KPI's will always be displayed in blue and will not appear in other colors, such as red or green, since these might be perceived as indicating good or bad data.

-Because the data is not sorted into categories/grouped the Label Field is not considered.
-However, a KPI may be changed to some other chart type by an end user when that end user saves the chart to their dashboard so still make sure to consider the Label Field should always be considered when creating any new Chart.
+Because data is not sorted into categories/grouped the Label Field is not considered for KPI's.
+However, a KPI may be changed to some other Chart Type when an authenticated User saves the chart to their Dashboard so the Label Field should always be considered when creating any new Chart.

 Once created a Chart appears on the specified Page and is visible to all Users.
 However, each User sees the Chart through their own Global Filter (if applied) and any Secured Records are excluded (if applicable).